ShiftLeftSecurity/scan-docs/docs/getting-started/README.md

 # Getting Started

-ShiftLeft Scan is distributed as both a container [image](https://hub.docker.com/r/shiftleft/sast-scan) and as an [AppImage executable](https://github.com/ShiftLeftSecurity/sast-scan/releases).
+Scan is distributed as both a container [image](https://hub.docker.com/r/shiftleft/sast-scan) and as an [AppImage executable](https://github.com/ShiftLeftSecurity/sast-scan/releases).
 It is therefore easy to install, setup in the CI or locally, and then to run it.

 ## Scanning the Application Locally